 The Ski Bunny, who is also included in A Bonanza of Cybis Bunnies, appeared in 1987 at $250.
 He is 6″ high.

 The other sports bunnies are all golfers, and the “invasion” began in earnest in 1989 with the introduction of the Golf Bunnies.
 Because that was Cybis’ 50th anniversary year, any of these that were physically produced in 1989 had the special anniversary stamp added to the backstamp.
-There are four golf bunnies, all made from the same (rabbit) mold but differing in accessory colorway, golf club position, and name.
-Their 1989 issue prices are unknown but they were on the 2008 Cybis website for $175 each.
-All are 5.5″ high.
+There were four golf bunnies, all made from the same (rabbit) mold but differing in accessory colorway, golf club position, and name.

-Traveling from the woodlands to the southern continents we have an adaptation of the 1986 Hippo ‘T.G.I.F.’, introduced during the 1990s as Hippo, Baseball Fan ‘Play Ball’.
+Traveling from the woodlands to the southern continents we have an adaptation of the 1986 Hippo ‘T.G.I.F.’, now introduced in the mid-1990s as Hippo, Baseball Fan ‘Play Ball’.
 (The copyright impression on the baseball version will likely still say 1986, however.)
 A a good guess for height is between 5.6″ and 6″ because of the cap which the original (TGIF) does not wear.

 The final two sports Cybis were special event “golf” pieces.
 This is called Chi Chi and The Bear and was made for a charity event benefitting the Chi Chi Rodriguez Foundation, to which Joseph Chorlton, director of the Cybis studio, belonged.
 The “bear” in the name refers also to Jack Nicklaus who was in attendance at the event.
 A limited number of these were made from the Cybis open edition Woolie Bear mold, with the special hat added and the colorway changed from the standard white to a light golden brown.
 At first I thought this may have been a one of a kind auction piece but I have since seen a second one for sale that the buyer had autographed by Rodriguez and Nicklaus so it appears to have been an event issue – perhaps 100 or 200, as was typical for Cybis.
 The event price for Chi Chi is not known.
 (The autographed one was missing its hat and so I am showing this one instead, even though the hat does have damage.)